JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 </center>

 Back in early 2023, I [started](https://github.com/bevyengine/bevy/pull/10000) an ambitious project called Solari to integrate hardware raytracing into Bevy's rendering pipeline.
-I was experimenting with [Lumen-style](https://youtu.be/2GYXuM10riw) screen space probes for global illumination, later extending it to use [radiance cascades](https://radiance-cascades.com).
+I was experimenting with [Lumen](https://youtu.be/2GYXuM10riw)-style screen space probes for global illumination, and later extended it to use [radiance cascades](https://radiance-cascades.com).

 These techniques, while theoretically sound, proved challenging to use in practice.
 Screen space probes were tricky to get good quality out of (reusing and reprojecting the same probe across multiple pixels is hard!), and radiance cascades brought its own set of artifacts and performance costs.